 10 | Specificity | The specificity of the antigen depends upon its epitope. | The specificity of the antibody depends on its paratope. |

 11 | Foreignness | An antigen from the outside environment is highly antigenic.
-So it is a foreign substance to the body. | The antibody is produced by our body’s immune system. |
+So it is a foreign substance to the body. | Our body’s immune system produces the antibody. |

-12 | Types | Antigens are grouped into two divisions 1) Foreign Antigens: It is also called Heteroantigens, these antigens present in bacteria, viruses, snake venom, etc. 2) Self Antigens: It is also called Autoantigens; these antigens are present within the body and lead to autoimmune disorders. | Antibodies are divided into 5 different types 1) Immunoglobulin G: Most important of all the antibodies.
+12 | Types | Antigens are grouped into two divisions 1) Foreign Antigens: These are also called Heteroantigens.
+These antigens present in bacteria, viruses, snake venom, etc. 2) Self Antigens: These are also called autoantigens; these antigens are present within the body and lead to autoimmune disorders. | Antibodies are divided into 5 different types.
+1) Immunoglobulin G: The most important of all the antibodies.
 It is present in the bloodstream and other body fluids.
 The important function is it can cross the placenta.
-2) Immunoglobulin A: It plays an important role in neutralizing the bacteria and virus.
+2) Immunoglobulin A: It plays an important role in neutralizing bacteria and viruses.
 It is widely present in respiratory secretions, saliva, tears, etc. 3) Immunoglobulin M: The function of the IgM is the same as IgG, but it cannot cross the placenta.
 It is the largest-sized antibody.
 4) Immunoglobulin E: It is a secondary antibody.
-It helps to diagnose allergic- reaction and diseases.
+It helps to diagnose allergically- reaction and diseases.
 5) Immunoglobulin D: It is also a secondary antibody.
-They help in the activation of the B cell for the defense mechanism. |
+They help activate the B cell for the defense mechanism. |

-13 | Prevalence | The antigens are found on bacteria, fungi, and viruses and also all different types of cells and biological substances. | The antibodies are produced only by the lymphocytes |
+13 | Prevalence | The antigens are found on bacteria, fungi, viruses, and all different types of cells and biological substances. | The antibodies are produced only by the lymphocytes |

-14 | Importance | The antigens help to determine the type of microbe or substance entered into the body. | The antibodies are more important to the person to prevent diseases and also kill pathogens and fight diseases. |
+14 | Importance | The antigens help to determine the type of microbe or substance entered into the body. | The antibodies are more important to prevent diseases, kill pathogens, and overcome infections. |

-15 | Features | There are three specific features like being 1) Exogenous 2) Endogenous, and 3) Autoantigens. | 1) Specificity.
+15 | Features | There are three specific features being 1) Exogenous 2) Endogenous, and 3) Autoantigens. | 1) Specificity.
 2) Diversity.
 3) Immunological memory.
 4) Immune tolerance. |

-16 | Functions | The function of the antigens is to trigger the production of the antibodies. | 1) They activate the complement system is to destroy the pathogens.
+16 | Functions | The function of the antigens is to trigger the production of the antibodies. | 1) They activate the complement system to destroy the pathogens.
 2) Promotes the phagocytosis of foreign substances by neutrophils and macrophages |